aelvan/AutoMin-Statamic/README.md

 ---
 *AutoMin for Statamic is an adaptation of Jesse Bunch's [AutoMin add-on for ExpressionEngine](https://github.com/bunchjesse/AutoMin).
 The statamic version wouldn't be possible without Jesse's fantastic work, and it is being published with his approval.*

-*The main changes from the ExxpressionEngine version is that the settings are moved to a yaml file.
+*The main changes from the ExpressionEngine version is that the settings are moved to a yaml file.
 Also, HTML compression is not possible, logging is disabled and the way tag parameters worked had to be changed.*

+*Apart from that, I hope that I've managed to not mess up Jesse's original code too much, and that it still works as intended.
+I'm no Statamic pr0, so feel free to school me if I've done something awkward. ;)*

 Introduction